rockettheme/docs/Docs/accounts_billing/forum_guide.md

 This single sentence tells a moderator and/or community member everything they need to know to get a clear idea of what it is this topic is about.
 If someone else is searching for the same solution later on, it will be easy for them to find.

+Our moderators are actively searching for questions that need to be answered throughout the forums.
+By titling the topics in a way that makes it easy for them to identify an issue, they can quickly provide relevant information and/or forward them to someone that can provide insight.

 #### Give Detailed Information in the Body of Your Post

 Sometimes, issues can be a bit more complex than a single question can handle.
 You have the ability to be as specific as you need to be when you post a new topic.
 Any relevant information you can share here that does not put your site at any security risk will help someone to give you a quick and thorough answer.